 Foods High in Magnesium May Help Depression

 Magnesium supplements may help relieve depression and anxiety.
-You can also try eating foods high in magnesium — almonds, bananas, and tofu.
+You can also try foods that are high in magnesium, such as almonds, bananas, and tofu.

-For some people with mild depression, a common safe supplement — magnesium — can make a difference within two weeks, according to a small study.
-That’s a quick effect.
-The common medications for depression can take much longer to kick in, or not work for you at all.
+For some people with mild depression, a safe supplement — magnesium — can help symptoms decline.
+Common medications for depression, meanwhile, can take time to kick in, or they may not work for you at all.

 What does magnesium do?

-People who had been taking an antidepressant saw a bigger jump, which the researchers argue suggests that the magnesium boosted its effect.
-If your current antidepressant isn’t working well enough, you might add magnesium instead of increasing the dose or adding a second drug, they suggest.
+If your current antidepressant isn’t working well enough, you might add magnesium instead of increasing the dose or adding a second drug, researchers from another study suggest.
+That small study, with slightly more than a hundred participants, backed up other research.

 Symptoms of magnesium deficiency

 But you don’t have to have low magnesium blood levels to be depressed — or, possibly, to benefit from more magnesium.
-Other research has found that depressed people with higher-than-normal magnesium blood levels had a better response to antidepressants.
-A blood test may not tell the whole story: You could still lack magnesium in your cells, some argue.
+Other research has shown that depressed people with higher-than-normal magnesium blood levels had a better response to antidepressants.
+A blood test may not tell the whole story: You could still lack magnesium in your cells.

 What foods have magnesium?

-Foods high in magnesium are foods you’ll see in just about every description of a good diet: dark leafy greens, nuts and seeds, and fish.
-Whether or not you choose to supplement, why not try eating foods high in magnesium and see if you (or a loved one) improve?
+You’ll see foods high in magnesium in just about every description of a good diet, including dark leafy greens, nuts and seeds, and fish.
+Whether you choose to supplement, you can try eating foods high in magnesium to see if your symptoms improve.

-- Many people watching their weight are afraid of the calories in nuts, but they’re actually an ideal snack, and associated with weight loss, not gain.
+• Many people watching their weight are afraid of the calories in nuts, but they’re an ideal snack that’s associated with weight loss, not gain.
 Almonds and cashews are foods high in magnesium.

-- Black beans, which are also high in protein and fiber, have 60 mg of magnesium per cup.
+• Black beans, also high in protein and fiber, have 60 mg of magnesium per cup.

-If you are restricting foods to avoid kidney stones, you’ll find that don’t-eat items are also foods high in magnesium: spinach, avocado, and dark chocolate.
-That might be a reason to take a supplement instead, but speak to your doctor.
+If you are restricting foods to avoid kidney stones, you’ll find that restricted items are also foods high in magnesium, such as spinach, avocado, and dark chocolate.
+That might be a reason to take a supplement instead, but speak to your doctor first.

 Updated: